-Most of the world's poor are employed but have low earnings, so to understand why they stay poor we must understand why they work in low-earning jobs.
+Most of the world's poor are employed but have low earnings, so to understand why they stay poor, we must understand why they work in low-earning jobs.
 One view is that the poor have the same opportunities as everyone else, so if they work in low-earning jobs they must have traits that make them unsuitable for other occupations.
-The alternative view is that the poor face different opportunities and hence do low-earning jobs because they are born poor.
-That is, there is a wealth threshold below which people are stuck in a poverty trap, where it is their initial wealth rather than their abilities or traits that keeps them in poverty.
+The alternative view is that the poor face different opportunities and hence take low-earning jobs because they are born poor.
+That is, there is a wealth threshold below which people are stuck in a poverty trap, where their initial wealth (rather than their abilities or traits) keeps them in poverty.
 The concept of poverty traps is central to development economics and has been studied in a long and distinguished literature, as reviewed in Azariadis (1996), Carter and Barrett (2006), and Ghatak (2015).2

-The core objective of this paper is to distinguish between these two views empirically.
-Distinguishing between them is as important as it is difficult.
+The core objective of this article is to distinguish between these two views empirically.
+Distinguishing them is as important as it is difficult.
 It is important because they have dramatically different policy implications.
-In the presence of poverty traps, policies that help move people past the wealth threshold and into more productive forms of employment can have large and persistent effects in reducing poverty, as opposed to various forms of income and consumption support policies that provide short-term relief.
-This suggests 'big push' policies - analogous to those in models of industrialization displaying multiple equilibria (Hirschman, 1958; Murphy, Shleifer, and Vishny, 1989) but focusing on asset transfers to the poor in our context as opposed to coordinated industrial investment - might constitute a powerful means of addressing the global poverty problem.
-Consequently, the search for evidence on poverty traps has been referred to as "a very big question" for development economists (Banerjee, 2020).
+In the presence of poverty traps, policies that help move people past the wealth threshold and into more productive forms of employment can have large and